OceanDataTools/openrvdas/server/README.md

     server/logger_manager.py --websocket localhost:8765 --host_id master.host
 ```

-When the LoggerManager identifies a config to be run that includes
+When the LoggerManager identifies a logger to be run that includes
 a host_id restriction, e.g.
 ```
-    "knud->net": {
+    "knud": {
        "host_id": "knud.host",
-       "readers": ...
+       "configs": ...
         ...
     }
 ```

 it will attempt to dispatch that config to the LoggerRunner that has
 identified itself with that host id.
-(Note: configs with no host
+(Note: loggers with no host
-restriction will be run by the LoggerManager itself, and if a config
+restriction will be run by the LoggerManager itself, and if a logger
 has a host restriction and no host by that name has connected, the
 LoggerManager will issue a warning and not run the configuration.)